 (a) the nominated lot or nominated house were residential premises as defined in section 3 of that Act; and

-(b) the Authority were the owner, as defined in section 3 of that Act, of those premises.
+(b) the Authority were the lessor, as defined in section 3 of that Act, of those premises.

-(2) However, the Authority is not to be treated as the owner of a nominated lot or nominated house for any other purpose.
+(2) However, the Authority is not to be treated as the lessor of a nominated lot or nominated house for any other purpose.

 [Section 62G inserted by No. 6 of 2010 s.
-9.]
+9; amended by No. 60 of 2011 s.
+100.]

 62H.
 No interest in land created, property acquired or compensation payable